ENOCKact/Linear-regression/LRM.md

 ![](LRM_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

 The Manual Audi model took the highest proportion followed by semi-auto and lastly automatic.
-It also appears that R model are produced in automatic and semi-auto transmission.
+It also appears that R models are produced in automatic and semi-auto transmission.

   - Numeric variables